 The second, called matcher, takes a string and a regular expression as arguments.
-It builds first the derivatives according to ders and after that tests whether the resulting derivative regular expression can match the empty string (using nullable).
-For example the matcher will produce true given the regular expression $(a \cdot b) \cdot c$ and the string abc.
+It builds first the derivatives according to ders and at the end tests whether the resulting redular expression can match the empty string (using nullable).
+For example the matcher will produce true if given the regular expression $a \cdot b \cdot c$ and the string abc.
 [1 Mark]

-(1e) Implement the function replace $r s_1 s_2$: it searches (from the left to right) in the string s_1 all the non-empty substrings that match the regular expression r-these substrings are assumed to be the longest substrings matched by the regular expression and assumed to be non-overlapping.
-All these substrings in s_1 matched by r are replaced by s_2 .
-For example given the regular expression the string $s_1 = aabbbaaaaaabaaaaabbaaaabb$ and replacement string $s_2 = c$ yields the string ccbcabcaccc
+(1e) Implement the function replace: it searches (from the left to right) in string s_1 all the non-empty substrings that match the regular expression-these substrings are assumed to be the longest substrings matched by the regular expression and assumed to be non-overlapping.
+All these substrings in s_1 are replaced by s_2 .
+For example given the regular expression the string aabbbaaaaaabaaaaabbaaaabb and replacement string c yields the string ccbcabcaccc

-$$(a \cdot a)^ + (b \cdot b)$$
+$(a \cdot a)^ + (b \cdot b)$